-Soupe au Pistou (also called Provençal Soup) is a classic French vegetable soup that has as many variations as your cupboard has crannies.
-It's made with whatever vegetables are in season, and bulked up with pantry staples like beans and canned tomatoes.
+Soupe au Pistou (also called Provençal Soup) is a classic French vegetable soup that's made with whatever vegetables are in season, and bulked up with pantry staples like white beans and canned tomatoes.

 I was inspired by Julia Child's Soupe au Pistou recipe, but also one from my Buvette cookbook, and one from Anthony Bourdain.
-I found almost no concensus except that pistou has no nuts of any kind in it.
-(Julia's pistou has tomato in it!)
+I found almost no consensus except that pistou has no nuts of any kind in it.
+(Julia's pistou recipe has tomato in it!)
 So make it your own!

 Jump to: